the-turing-way/the-turing-way/book/website/collaboration/github/github-readme.md

 # README and Project Communication

 README files are the welcome mat for your project.
-They are the first thing where new visitors to your project will see and, thus are part of a set of really important documents to make potential contributors feel welcome and invite them to get involved.
+They are the first thing new visitors to your project will see and are part of a set of essential documents that make potential contributors feel welcome and invite them to get involved.
 Your [README file](https://mozilla.github.io/open-leadership-training-series/articles/opening-your-project/write-a-great-project-readme/) should cover:
 * What you are doing, for whom, and why.
 * What makes your project special and exciting.